 A metal zipper coordinated beautifully with our custom metal fob, but the technique shown below would work just as well with a standard plastic zipper.
 When cutting a metal zipper, never use your good sewing scissors; always pull out the utility scissors from the junk drawer!

 As mentioned above, our fashionable fob was made with a metal stamping kit.
 These are easy to find online as well as at your local craft store.
 If you’re looking for a starter set, this is the option we used from Amazon.
-You’d also need to select an appropriate metal charm; we usually shop Fusion Beads for our charms.
+You’d also need to select an appropriate metal charm; these are also easy to find online or at local craft stores.
 Remember to pay attention to the letter size and the length of the word you want to use to make sure it will fit.
 We like to practice the stamping first on a piece of card stock.